SkylineCommunications/SLC-S-Github-Repositories/README.md

 ## Installation

-Add the nuget package to your project with the "Manage Nuget Packges..." and search for "Skyline.DataMiner.Utils.Github.Repositories.Core".
+Add the nuget package to your project with the "Manage Nuget Packges..." and search for "Skyline.DataMiner.ConnectorAPI.Github.Repositories".